-For taxable periods ending before December 31, 2016, an 8.5% tax is assessed on income from conducting business activity within the state.
-For multi-state businesses, income is apportioned, using a weighted sales factor of 2 and the payroll and property factors.
-Organizations operating a unitary business must use combined reporting in filing their New Hampshire return.
+For taxable periods ending before December 31, 2016, an 8.5% tax is assessed on income from conducting business activity within the State of New Hampshire.
+For multi-state businesses, income is apportioned, using a weighted sales factor of two and the payroll and property factors.
+Organizations operating a unitary business must use combined reporting in filing their New Hampshire Business Tax return.

 Every business organization, organized for gain or profit carrying on business activity within the state is subject to this tax.
 However, organizations with $50,000 or less of gross receipts from all their activities are not required to file a return.

 For taxable periods beginning on or before December 31, 2015, corporate returns are due on the 15th day of the 3rd month following the end of the taxable period.
 Proprietorship, partnership and fiduciary returns are due on the 15th day of the 4th month following the end of the taxable period.
 Non-profit returns are due on the 15th day of the 5th month following the end of the taxable period.

 Four estimates are required, paid at 25% each on the 15th day of the 4th, 6th, 9th and 12th month of the taxable period, for any tax liability greater than $200.